Table of contentsClick link to navigate to the desired location

 Manifestations of conformity can be observed everywhere:

-- People can buy certain clothes or accessories not because they really like it, but because «is what everyone does, and that's » in trend«.
+- People may buy certain clothes or accessories not because they genuinely like them, but because "everyone else is doing it," and it is "in trend."

-- What we publish, how we interact, and what opinions we express on social networks is often shaped by the «accepted» norms in our communities.
+- What we post, how we interact, and what opinions we express on social media are often shaped by the "accepted" norms in our communities.

-- Employees can agree with the decisions of management or colleagues, even with doubts, to maintain career prospects.
+- Employees may agree with decisions made by management or colleagues, even having doubts, to preserve career prospects.

-- Citizens can support a certain political position because it is supported by the majority of their environment or by the media authoritative for them.
+- Citizens may support a certain political position because it is supported by the majority of their surroundings or authoritative media.

 Pros and Cons of Conformity

-Like any social phenomenon, conformity has its positive and negative sides.
+Like any social phenomenon, conformity has its positive and negative aspects.

 Positive aspects:

-Shared values and norms help people feel belonging to a group, creating a sense of unity and mutual support.
-When people follow similar rules of behavior, communication and cooperation become much easier.
-It helps to maintain order and stability in society.
+Shared values and norms help people feel a sense of belonging to a group, creating a sense of unity and mutual support.
+When people adhere to similar behavioral rules, communication and collaboration become significantly easier.
+This helps maintain order and stability in society.

 Negative aspects:

-Conformity encourages the loss of one's own thought and ability to think critically.
-People you target may be wrong, and this will lead you to support wrong, irrational, or dangerous decisions simply by following the majority (a phenomenon known as «groupthink»).
-In addition, if everyone follows the same path and is afraid to make their own decisions, it will inhibit innovation, change and development of society.
+Conformity encourages the loss of one's own opinion and the ability to think critically.
+The people you look up to may be wrong, and this will lead you to support false, irrational, or dangerous decisions simply by following the majority (a phenomenon known as "groupthink").
+Moreover, if everyone follows one path and is afraid to make their own decisions, it will hinder innovation, change, and the development of society.

 This post doesn't have any additions from the author yet.